pixeldroid/programming-pages/docs/_guides/Theme-Features.md

 ### Search input

 All page titles are available to search for, and the search box will try to auto-complete best matches.

+Search also includes words found in `page.description` and `page.search_tags`.
+Search results are categorized by collection, which can be overridden by `page.category`.

 ### Collection indices